 There is a veritable host of threaded inserts to choose from when it comes to your manufacturing needs.
 Finding the insert right for a specific use, torque load, and conditions are imperative to delivering outstanding products that are durable and long-lasting.

 Today, we’re featuring one particular insert type: The wire insert.
+HTF's catalog of threaded wire inserts introduces a full range of options, such as the Tangless Screw Thread Inserts and the Spark Plug Screw Thread Inserts.
 The wire threaded insert was first used by the aircraft industry in the 1930s to accommodate the use of lighter and weaker aircraft materials to produce larger, heavier aircraft.
 Wire threaded inserts enabled the aircraft industry to use lighter materials without sacrificing durability.

 Threaded inserts are fabricated in two main ways: in a solid configuration by machining solid metal bars, or by coiling wire in a tight fashion to act like threads.
 Coiled wire inserts are also known as helical inserts; wire inserts don’t have the same torque and pullout capacity as solid metal inserts, but they are a less expensive option that has many benefits, including durability and reliability.